Corpus Christi Drunk Driving Accident Lawyers

 How Do the Responsible Parties Defend Their Actions?

-Drunk drivers are legally responsible for the damages they cause but those damages are usually covered by an insurance company.
+Drunk drivers are legally responsible for the damages they cause, but an insurance company usually covers those damages.
 When an insurance company negotiates, they attempt to every case as economically as possible.
 They sometimes push a case toward trial, believing that a plaintiff will settle for a lower figure rather than incur discovery and trial costs.

 With a commercial vehicle, policy limits are rarely a factor.
 State, federal, and local governments require that commercial entities insure their vehicles with larger liability limits than personal vehicles.
 But commercial defendants and their insurance companies still push plaintiffs to settle for low dollar amounts.
 When commercial entities self-insure, any negotiated settlement costs come from their business assets.
 This also often motivates them to negotiate conservatively.